Pabloym/Visual-Studio-Code/Mandatory task. Module 10/README.md

 </html>

 ```
-Where we can see that in the graphics we will have four buttons, one to each waves and other to the current situation.
+Where we can see that in the graphics we will have four buttons, one for each wave and other for the current situation.

 ## Code